AdobeDocs/advertising.fr-FR/help/creative/creative-libraries/creative-edit-standard.md

    >[!NOTE]
    >
-   >* (Contenus publicitaires HTML 5 flexibles uniquement) Vous ne pouvez modifier les attributs que pour les contenus publicitaires uniques.<!-- Also, when you update the template for a parent creative with child variations, the variations are updated with any changes to the template layout, but the attribute values for the variation aren't changed. -->
+   >* (Contenus publicitaires HTML5 flexibles uniquement) Vous ne pouvez modifier les attributs que pour les contenus publicitaires uniques.<!-- May never be implemented: Also, when you update the template for a parent creative with child variations, the variations are updated with any changes to the template layout, but the attribute values for the variation aren't changed. -->

 <!-- Not there as of 1/16/25.
 If we do add it, verify the applicable ad types:
 1. (Flexible HTML5 [or third-party should be possible, but not so] creatives; optional) Once you've made your changes, click ![]() to preview the new creative.